Alexander Yakovlev: Return to the Soviet Union

 Two weeks after the visit, as a result of Gorbachev's interventions, Yakovlev was recalled from Canada by Yuri Andropov and became Director of the Institute of World Economy and International Relations of the Academy of Sciences of the Soviet Union in Moscow on 16 August 1983; he was succeeded by his friend Yevgeny Primakov (himself later Prime Minister of Russia) in 1985.
 Although impressed with Canada's free, competitive economy, especially in agriculture, the weakest part for the USSR, and the benefits of the rule of law, Yakovlev published a booklet called Poor Santa Claus, or the Police Eye of Democracy (Bednaia Santa Klaus, ili politseiskie oko Demokratii), allegedly exposing Canadian totalitarian practices under the pseudonym N. Agashin.
-It described how capitalism created "its sanitary service - a system of repression, intimidation and terror", how it "brainwashed its citizens", how the United States "tyrannized its neighbor" Canada was really a totalitarian police state with a democratic facade.
+It described how capitalism created "its sanitary service - a system of repression, intimidation and terror", how it "brainwashed its citizens", how the United States "tyrannized its neighbor" and how Canada was really a totalitarian police state with a democratic facade.

 Perestroika

 Mikhail Gorbachev and Yakovlev opposite United States President George H. W. Bush on board the SS Maxim Gorkiy at the 1989 Malta Summit.

 When Gorbachev became General Secretary of the Communist Party of the Soviet Union in 1985, Yakovlev became a senior advisor, helping to shape Soviet foreign policy by advocating Soviet non-intervention in Eastern Europe, and accompanying Gorbachev on his five summit meetings with President of the United States Ronald Reagan.
 In the summer of 1985, Yakovlev became head of the propaganda department of the CPSU Central Committee.
 Domestically, he argued in favour of the reform programmes that became known as glasnost (openness) and perestroika (restructuring) and played a key role in executing those policies.

-After the XX Congress, in an ultra-narrow circle of our closest friends and associates, we often discussed the problems of democratization of the country and society.
+After the XXth Congress, in an ultra-narrow circle of our closest friends and associates, we often discussed the problems of democratization of the country and society.
 We chose a simple - like a sledgehammer - method of propagating the "ideas" of late Lenin.
 A group of true, not imaginary reformers developed (of course, orally) the following plan: to strike with the authority of Lenin at Stalin, at Stalinism.
 And then, if successful, - to strike with Plekhanov and Social Democracy - at Lenin, and then – with liberalism and "moral socialism" - at revolutionarism in general...

 The Soviet totalitarian regime could be destroyed only through glasnost and totalitarian party discipline, while hiding behind the interests of improving socialism. [...]
 Looking back, I can proudly say that a clever, but very simple tactic - the mechanisms of totalitarianism against the system of totalitarianism – has worked.